Bondi Junction: Pre-colonial times and name origin

+19th century

 The first house in the area was Waverley House, which was built by Barnett Levey in 1827, on the current site of Waverley Street.
 The house changed hands many times over the years before finally being demolished in 1904.
 When Waverley Municipality was proclaimed in 1859, the name was taken from Waverley House.

-Henry Hough was first given a grant of land on the site of Bondi Junction in 1832.
+Henry Hough was first given a grant of land on the present site of Bondi Junction in 1832.
 On his estate, he built a wind-powered flour mill.
 This was accessed by a track leading off the South Head Road (now Oxford Street), the suburb's main thoroughfare.

-In 1854, the first hotel in the area opened.
-It was named The Waverley Tea Gardens and the surrounding area quickly took that name, quickly shortened to simply "Tea Gardens", which stuck for the next 30 years.
+In 1854, the first hotel in the area opened, licensed to Alexander Gray.
+It was named "The Waverley Tea Gardens", and the surrounding area quickly took that name, quickly shortened to simply "Tea Gardens", which stuck for the next 30 years, before being named Bondi Junction after the trams arrived in 1881.

+In 1858, the first official post office was opened, and the first school in 1879.

 By 1878 steam had supplanted wind in milling and the estate was closed.
-In May 1881 it was subdivided.
+In May 1881, it was subdivided.
 Streets in this subdivision that exist today are Mill Hill Road and Hough Street.
 The subdivision of the estate coincided with the opening of the first tramway to the area – steam trams began operation from Taylor Square in Darlinghurst on 12 March 1881.

-With the extension of the tram lines to Bondi Beach, Charing Cross and Bronte later in the decade, the term Bondi Junction was coined.
-It referred to the junction of the Bondi and Bronte tram lines at the corner of the now Oxford Street and Bronte Road.
+A tramline was built to the Bondi Beach area in 1881, with a crossing loop line following in 1882 and the tramway junction off the Waverley line opened on 24 May 1884.
+The suburb acquired its name at this time.

+20th century

 With the subdivision of surrounding suburbs complete by 1930, Bondi Junction quickly grew into a major entertainment and commercial centre.

 Tram lines ran to Bondi Beach via Birriga Road, Bondi Beach via Bondi Road, Bronte Beach and The Spot, Randwick and the City at Circular Quay and Central railway station.
 A tram depot was established on the corner of South Head Road (renamed Oxford Street with the completion of widening works in Darlinghurst) and the present day York Road.
 Oxford Street quickly became crowded and congested.
 By the 1960s traffic was at the point that Bondi Junction was one of the worst bottlenecks in Sydney.
+The Eastern Suburbs railway line, terminating at Bondi Junction, was opened in 1979.

+In February 1983, Bob Hawke, then Australian opposition leader, made a public appearance in Bondi Junction, as part of his successful campaign to become Prime Minister of Australia.

+In 1984, Bondi Junction underwent significant development, as the Waverley Council acquired the former Bondi Junction Boot Factory, transforming it into a new community complex.